m-daniela/chat-app/Notes/work.md

 - pseudorandom functions sc/ 181 [1]
 - contemporary crypto/ 327 [2]

 Pseudorandom functions turn a message, using a secret key, into a seemingly random output.
+They are not meant to be used on their own and they are present in key derivation schemes to generate cryptographic keys from a master key or a password. /x

+---

 As defined in [2], a function f, $f:X \rightarrow Y$ is pseudorandom if it is randomly chosen from the set of all mappings from $X$ to $Y$. /x

 They are considered stronger because the requirement that the output is indistinguishable from a random string is stronger than the unability to forge tags.
 [1]